Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Reset page number to 1 to avoid empty page if filters have been set.
 * Fixed usage of mapped superclasses.
 * Updated structure for classes related to entities with inheritance relationships.
+* Skip sending approval notification for authors with approval permissions (#1249).
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.5.0).

 ## ModuleStudio 1.4.0 (June 26, 2020)